jfmonsa/knowledge_obsidian_vault/Knowledge/React - state.md

 > [!WARNING]
 > Only use useState when the following conditions are meet:
 > 1. it can be computed each render
-> 2. it need to be redered
+> 2. it need to be re-redered

 ## Pass a callback to set update state
 + when update an state depends on previous sate